stephenmcd/mezzanine/docs/content-architecture.rst

     instance, ``can_add`` refers to the ability to add child pages.

-The ``can_move`` method has a slightly different interface, as it needs an additional input, which is the new parent should the move be completed, and an additional output, which is a message to be displayed when the move is denied.
+The ``can_move`` method has a slightly different interface, as it needs an additional argument, which is the new parent should the move be completed, and an additional output, which is a message to be displayed when the move is denied.
 The message helps justify reverting the page to its position prior to the move, and is displayed using Django messages framework.
 Instead of a Boolean return value, ``can_move`` raises a ``PageMoveException`` when the move is denied, with an optional argument representing the message to be displayed.
 In any case, ``can_move`` does not return any values.

 .. note::